l-omar-chehab/l-omar-chehab.github.io/defense.md

 order: 1
 ---

-Hi, you will find here the updated information on my **Ph.D. defense**.
+Hi, you will find here the updated information on my **Ph.D. defense** on *Advances in Self-Supervised Learning: applications to neuroscience and sample-efficiency*.

 #### <span style="color:darkblue"> Ph.D.
 Defense </span>